 - ACH transactions, such as direct deposit and online bill pay

 - Transferring money between banks

 - Ordering checks online

 Since more banking transactions are carried out electronically, it’s common to need to find a routing number.
-When looking up bank routing numbers, be sure to use a trusted source — such as the bank that holds the account — to ensure you’re using the correct number.
+When looking up a bank routing number, use a trusted source — such as the bank holding the account — to ensure you’re using the correct number.
 This will help avoid transaction delays or errors.